About Us

 “I collaborated with the NCAA™ for my Phd., exploring what student-athletes need at a collegiate level when it comes to advising,” explained Murray.
 “What needs are being ignored, maybe because we put them on a pedestal?” she continued.
 “We assume these kids are great, when oftentimes, on the inside, they are just like everybody else.”

 After her time working with elite athletes, Murray began building curriculums for schools around the country.
-This new way of looking at education led her to the creation of Be Alright Tutoring, where she saw an opportunity to use her career, Ph.D. and athleticism as a foundation for families requiring more support either with traditional after-school tutoring or more intense homeschool advocacy.
+This new way of looking at education led her to the creation of Be Alright Tutoring.
+She saw an opportunity to use her career, Ph.D. and athleticism as a foundation for families requiring more support, either with traditional after-school tutoring or more intense homeschool academic support.

-“We mentioned these survival space children go to when stressed,” said Murray.
-“I know from raising my own children with special needs about this while survival mode,” she continued.
+“We mentioned the survival space these children go to when stressed,” said Murray.
+“I know from raising my own children with special needs about this whole survival mode,” she continued.
 “Elite athletes kinda come up in that space too.
 They need help navigating comfort, love, and daily life.”

 Meg's Personal Journey

-I know the struggle parents experience when their children are struggling academically.
-As a single mom, I raised two special needs kids.
-My kids needed tremendous academic support, but the support they needed I was not able to find.
+I know the challenge parents experience when their kids are struggling academically.
+As a single mom, I raised two children with special needs.
+My kids required tremendous academic support, but the support they needed I was not able to find.

-It was at this point I decided to leave my fulltime job and embark on a journey to learn how to teach my son to read.
-I trained and learned with some of the best academic minds in the country with the goal of giving my son the tools he needs to not only succeed in school, but life as well.
+It was at this point I decided to leave my full-time job and embark on a journey to learn how to teach my son to read.
+I trained and learned with some of the best academic minds in the country, with the goal of giving my son the tools he needed to not only succeed in school, but in life as well.

 Schedule A Consultation